The Getty

 Example

 Unusual or complicated relationships of inhabited places to their parents are represented in the TGN hierarchy through the polyhierarchy.
-When a place has different political and physical parents, the polyhierarchy is employed (as in the example above).
+The guiding principle in building hierarchies is that, in retrieval, the narrower context place should be found no matter which parent path is accessed.
+For example, when a place has different political and physical parents, the polyhierarchy is employed (as in the example above).
 If the area of an inhabited place crosses administrative boundaries (e.g. as happens in the USA when a city belongs to two counties), the inhabited place appears under both administrative subdivisions.
 Likewise, if jurisdiction over an area is disputed between two nations, that area would appear as part of both nations.
 In the full hierarchical view, it is recommended that implementers indicate relationships to non-preferred parents with an "[N]", as illustrated below.

 Example